SOM-Research/DataDoc-Analyzer/README.md

  ### API

  The API imitates the behavior of the tabs of the web UI, but, in addition, you also have an endpoint to retrieve all the dimensions at the same time.
-The API's swagger documentation, which can be tried in situ, is published with the api.
+The API's swagger documentation, which can be tested in situ, is published together along the API.
 The server will start at port 8000 by default (if not occupied by another app of your system).
 And the documentation will be found at http://127.0.0.1:8000/docs

 <div align="center" style="width:100%">